Probing the Cosmic Dawn

 Space and ground-based telescopes have given us unprecedented views of distant Universe.
 Optical and infrared telescopes have imaged galaxies at distances over 13 billion light years from Earth, at a time when the Universe was less than a billion years old.
 The promise of large infrared telescopes in space and giant optical telescopes on the ground should reveal even more distant and sensitive views of early galaxies.

-Space telescopes like Planck that observe the Cosmic Microwave Background radiation have mapped the light from the very early Universe, just after the moment of the Big Bang.
+Space telescopes like Planck that observe the CMB radiation have mapped the light from the very early Universe, just after the moment of the Big Bang.

 It is an age in which these proto-galaxies and quasars formed and has been one of the most difficult epoch’s of the Universe to explore, as these objects are exceptionally faint and much of their light is absorbed by intervening matter as it travels toward us.